International-Data-Spaces-Association/IDSA-Rulebook/004_Layers.md

 Maintaining this distinction ensures that governance models remain technically sound while accommodating diverse business scenarios.

+## Clarifying Policies and Contracts Across Layers

+The terms **"policy"** and **"contract"** are also layer-dependent and should be interpreted explicitly in context:

+- At the **technical layer**, policies and contracts are represented as machine-readable constraints and negotiated agreement artefacts used by software agents.
+- At the **economic and legislative layers**, policies and contracts express legal and business intent, obligations, liabilities, and governance commitments between organisations.

+The Rulebook therefore distinguishes between technical representations and legal/business meaning to avoid ambiguity and to support interoperability across implementations.

 ## Distinguishing Data Spaces from Trusted Data Transactions

 A clear differentiation must be made between **Data Spaces** and **Trusted Data Transactions (TDTs)**: